cantstopcoding/vegan_recipes_sinatra_app/notes.md

       - Mount new controller in ApplicationController with use PostsController

--[] 15.
+-[x] 15.
 Implement READ functionality

       - Create get '/posts' route
       - Create index.erb view